 We got rid of our paper towels nearly two years ago and it’s been SO EASY.
 It involves a little more laundry but that’s the only “extra” you have to do.
 And it maybe takes 30 seconds extra altogether.

-I shared the specifics in my How to Stop Using Paper Towels blog post but basically we use these microfiber cloths that sit in a small basket under our sink.
+I shared the specifics in my How to Stop Using Paper Towels blog post but basically, we use these microfiber cloths that sit in a small basket under our sink.
 They’re used exactly like we used paper towels and when they’re dirty, they’re thrown into a small bucket that sits next to our garbage can.
 We probably go through 10(ish) towels a day and I throw them in with our laundry every other day or so.
 It costs less than $50 to implement and I love our microfiber towels so much more than paper towels.
 I haven’t purchased paper towels in over two years and so the investment was well worth it.

 2. Ditch the k-cups

 For just $8, you can have endless k-cups for your Keurig.
-Pick up one of the reusable k-cups and a bag of ground coffee be more green and save money.
+Pick up one of the reusable k-cups and a bag of ground coffee to be more green and save money.
 I still keep regular k-cups around for when I need a quick caffeine fix, but by making the most of my coffee with reusable k-cups, I’m saving so many plastic cups from going to the garbage and it’s great not having to buy k-cups every few weeks.
 (We drink a ton of coffee around here!)

-3. Ditch the tampons to be more sustainable and save money
+3. Ditch the tampons to be more sustainable

 As great as tampons are, there are so many better options out there that are healthier for your body, are more sustainable, and save money.
 I started with a few pairs of period underwear and became obsessed.
 The period panties are equally ideal for light days and heavy days and do a great job wicking away moisture.
 I’ve had them for over two years and they still work as well as the first time I used them.